 Digital ITC/CIC Rs.
 20000/-

-The cost of hearing aids shall include all taxes in including VAT and shall carry 3 year warranty.
-The cost of Analogue BTE /Digital BTE/ITC/CIC type hearing aid shall also include the cost of hearing mould.
+The cost of hearing aids shall include all taxes in including VAT and shall carry a 3-year warranty.
+The cost of an Analogue BTE /Digital BTE/ITC/CIC type hearing aid shall also include the cost of the hearing mold.